Front Office Accountability Journalism

 Every move in the database is tagged

 Every move in every GM's ledger is assigned one of these eight concepts — the poker lens most relevant to how the decision was made or why it succeeded or failed.
-Those tags feed directly into the four-factor scores.
-Cap & Deal Craft in particular is heavily informed by positional play, implied odds, and bankroll management.
+Those tags feed directly into the five-metric scores.
+Asset Extraction in particular is heavily informed by positional play, implied odds, and bankroll management.

 View GM Scorecard →